PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

             trpo._fvp()
             ^^^
-            TRPO algorithm Builds the Hessian-vector product instead of the full Hessian matrix based on an approximation of the KL-divergence, flowing the next steps:
+            TRPO algorithm builds the Hessian-vector product instead of the full Hessian matrix based on an approximation of the KL-divergence, flowing the next steps:

             (1) Calculate the KL divergence between two policy.
-                Note that ``self.ac.pi`` denotes the actor :math:`\pi` and ``kl`` denotes the KL divergence.
+                Note that ``self._actor_critic.actor`` denotes the actor :math:`\pi` and ``kl`` denotes the KL divergence.

             .. code-block:: python
                 :linenos: